How to Transcribe a Microsoft Teams Recording — Free

 - Download as .mp4.
 In Stream: open the recording → Download video.
 In SharePoint or OneDrive: three-dot menu → Download.
 Save anywhere local.

 - Drop into ScribeForge — go to scribeforge.tech, drag the file onto the upload zone.
-25 MB cap fits ~8–10 minutes of default Teams .mp4.
+The 100 MB cap fits many short and mid-length Teams exports directly.

 - Click Transcribe.
-Grok extracts the audio track and returns timestamped text with speakers in 10–30 seconds.
+Grok extracts the audio track and returns timestamped text in 10–30 seconds.
+Speaker labels may appear when the recording has clear separation.

 Long meetings — extract audio first